Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have been increasingly utilized across various domains, such as healthcare, nutrition, education, and other specialized fields, to perform complex tasks~\cite{sarkar2024llms, sallam2023chatgpt, ahmad2023creating, chatelan2023chatgpt, ayers2023comparing}.
-Despite their widespread use, significant concerns remain about the accuracy and reliability of LLM outputs in these areas, where errors and hallucinations can have serious implications~\cite{andriopoulos2023augmenting, liu2024exploring}.
-The subjective and context-specific nature of these tasks often requires human review, making the evaluation process more complex~\cite{pan2024human}.
-However, human integration into the evaluation process presents many challenges, including cost, time constraints, and scalability~\cite{gehrmann2023repairing}.
+Large Language Models (LLMs) have been increasingly utilized across various domains, such as healthcare, nutrition, education, and other specialized fields, to perform complex tasks that require expert-level and evidence-based reasoning~\cite{sarkar2024llms, sallam2023chatgpt, ahmad2023creating, chatelan2023chatgpt, ayers2023comparing}.
+Despite their widespread use, significant concerns remain about the accuracy, reliability, and variability in LLM performance, where errors and hallucinations can have serious implications through the perpetuation of biases and potentially harmful misinformation~\cite{andriopoulos2023augmenting, liu2024exploring, kalai2024calibrated, wang2023assessing}.
+Addressing these risks requires robust evaluation processes that provide developers with insights on how to select appropriate models, assess task suitability~\cite{liusie2024efficient}, and ensure that outputs align with end-user needs~\cite{liu2023trustworthy, huang2024trustllm, gebreegziabher2024supporting}, while also promoting transparency and accountability in model behavior~\cite{liao2023ai}.